planetscale/nextjs-conf-2021/README.md

 # Using Next.js with PlanetScale and Prisma

-> Note: The video contains an outdated workflow of using `prisma migrate dev` with a shadow branch.
+> Update: The talk contains an outdated workflow of using `prisma migrate dev` with a shadow branch.
 We now recommend using `prisma db push` with no shadow branches.
 See the documentation on how to do migrations to your schema here:

 This repo corresponds to the "Databases as Code with PlanetScale and Prisma" talk from Next.js Conf 2021.